-While it can be challenging to keep up with the quality measure landscape, collecting, analyzing, and sharing HTN and HCL management measure data can assist you in raising awareness of opportunities for improvement, measuring the progress of implemented workflows, and strengthening care coordination.
-If you are not sure where to start, click to learn more about and CMS #347: Statin Therapy for the Prevention and Treatment of Cardiovascular Disease.
+While keeping up with the quality measure landscape can be challenging, collecting, analyzing, and sharing HTN and HCL management measure data can assist you in raising awareness of opportunities for improvement, measuring the progress of implemented workflows, and strengthening care coordination.
+If you are unsure where to start, click to learn more about CMS #347: Statin Therapy for the Prevention and Treatment of Cardiovascular Disease.